Tours will be scheduled from:

 Monday – Thursday 10:00 AM – 3:30 PM

 **Please contact email@example.com or (954) 929-5690 X 304 to schedule your tour.**

 General Admission $10 Student Admission $5

-Survivors, Liberators and their spouses are admitted at no charge.
+Survivors, Liberators and their spouses, as well as Service Members are admitted at no charge.

 Israel: Then & Now is a production of the Maltz Museum of Jewish Heritage, Cleveland, Ohio.